dotnet/docs/docs/core/tutorials/cli-templates/create-item-template.md

 ## Create an item template

-An item template is a specific type of template that produces one or more files, but doesn't produce a complete project.
-These types of templates are useful when you want to generate something like a config file, a code file, or a solution file.
-In this example you'll create a class that adds an extension method to the string type, of which you can deploy through the template system.
+An item template is a specific type of template that produces one or more files.
+These types of templates are useful when you want to generate something like a config, code, or solution file.
+In this example, you'll create a class that adds an extension method to the string type.

 Open a terminal and navigate to the _working\templates_ folder and create a new subfolder named _extensions_.
 Enter the folder.